joBr99/nspanel-lovelace-ui/docs/faq.md

 The examples in the docs ([MQTT Config](https://docs.nspanel.pky.eu/configure_mqtt/)) are an valid (tasmota<>apps.yaml).
 Please don't modify the Full Topic in your Tasmota Config, unless you know the implications, changing the Full Topic will result in diffent Send and Receive Channels, that have to be correct in your apps.yaml.

-4. If you are still in the waiting for content screen please share the following items:
+4. If you are still in the waiting for content screen please share the following items, with the Waiting for Content Issue type on the [Github Issues Page](https://github.com/joBr99/nspanel-lovelace-ui/issues/new/choose)

     - a screenshot of your tasmota mqtt configration (please censor your mqtt password)
     - your appdaemon.yaml (please censor your mqtt password)
     - your apps.yaml
     - the appdaemon log, after restarting the container

-  With the Waiting for Content Issue type on the [Github Issues Page](https://github.com/joBr99/nspanel-lovelace-ui/issues/new/choose)

 ## How to update